 In November and December 2005, 19 permanent monitoring probes were installed along the new property boundary of the site.
 A new property boundary agreement has been established with the Florida Division of Forestry and FDEP.
 The LFG monitoring network was modified in 2017 from the approved gas management system design included in the Final Consent Agreement #05-1078.
 Due to the newly observed parameter exceedances, Jones Edmunds submitted a Landfill Gas Assessment and Groundwater Delineation Plan to FDEP on March 22, 2017, documenting a plan to expand the LFG and groundwater monitoring systems north of the closed Class I Landfills.
 The modifications were completed and are documented in the Landfill Gas Assessment and Groundwater Delineation Report, prepared by Jones Edmunds dated November 28, 2017.
 The new monitoring network includes the existing gas monitoring probes (GP-1 through GP-19) and 11 new LFG monitoring probes (GP-20 through GP-30).
-The probes were constructed as required in the Consent Order with long sections of slotted pipe and have been retrofitted for monitoring at varying depths in each probe; refer to Appendix I..
+The probes were constructed as required in the Consent Order with long sections of slotted pipe and have been retrofitted for monitoring at varying depths in each probe (Appendix G).
+As part of the Phase 4 expansion, four gas probes will be installed on the north and east sides of the expansion area.
 The LFG monitoring probes are monitored quarterly.
-Figure 9-1 is a site map showing the LFG monitoring probe locations and Figure 9-2 shows a detail of the gas probes.
+Figure 9-1 is a site map showing the LFG monitoring probe locations, and Figure 9-2 details the gas probes.